ShatrovOA/dtFFT/docs/environ.rst

 DTFFT_FORCE_KERNEL_OPTIMIZATION
 ===============================

-Forces to run kernnel optimizations when effort is NOT :f:var:`DTFFT_PATIENT`.
+Forces to run kernel optimizations when effort is NOT :f:var:`DTFFT_PATIENT`.

 Purpose
 -------